Space Ranger6.4 (latest), printed on 03/24/2023

 Loupe Browser also provides the ability to export individual plots and data tables.
 These options are summarized below.
 For more details refer to the Navigation tutorial.

-Use to export the plot in the main window in PNG format.
+Use to export the plot in the main window in PNG or SVG format.
 Plots will include the legend if there is an active coloring.
 We recommend centering the plot by clickingon Mode Selector andon Data Panel Selector to minimize the panels prior to export.

 For the Data Panel Selector: